zmike/zmike.github.io/_posts/2023-06-23-presenting.md

 Brutal.

-Naturally I went to my standby for profiling `perf`.
+Naturally I went to my standby for profiling, `perf`.
 I found some stuff, and I fixed it all, and surprise surprise the numbers didn't change.
-Clearly there was some blocking going on that was affecting perf.
+Clearly there was some blocking going on that was affecting the frames.
 Could the flamegraph tools for `perf` highlight this issue for me?

 No.